snl-dakota/dakota/docs/user/setupdakota.rst

    $ cd /path/to/Dakota/install/directory
    $ tar xzvf /path/to/Dakota-release.platform.tar.gz

-Rename the extracted Dakota binary executable directory:
+If you wish, rename the extracted Dakota binary executable directory to something more convenient:

 .. code-block::